angeuwase/rest-api/rest_apis_notes.md

 -important for speed

 4. Layered system
+-The system architecture can be layered, with proxy servers and caches and gateways sitting between the client and the API server to improve performance, reliability, scalability and security.
--the client shouldnt know or care whether it is connected directly to the server or an intermediary like a CDN or mirror.
+-the client shouldnt know or care whether it is connected directly to the server or an intermediary
 -likewise the server doesnt care who it gets the request from.
 The server should not try to identify the client using headers in the request, because all requests will be routed through an intermediary (a load balancer)
 -this helps with security and scalability